dwightwatson/sitemap/README.md

 ### Creating sitemaps
 Similarly to sitemap indexes, you just add tags for each item in your sitemap using `Sitemap::addTag($loc, $lastmod, $changefreq, $priority)`.
 You can return the sitemap with `Sitemap::renderSitemap()`.
 Again, the `$lastmod` variable will be parsed by [Carbon](https://github.com/briannesbitt/Carbon) and convered to the right format for the sitemap.

+If you'd like to just get the raw XML, simply call `Sitemap::xml()`.

 Here is an example controller that produces a sitemap for blog psots.

 ```